nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Other incorrect delete booking commands to try: `delete_booking`, `delete_booking x`, `delete_booking 1032309` (where the input digit exceeds the current index of the booking system) <br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### G.8 Editing a person
+### F.8 Editing a person

 1. Editing a person's information

-    1. Prerequisites: At least one person's record is in the booking system (use list_person to verify).
+    1. Prerequisites: BookCoin is not in the middle of executing a multi-step command.
+At least one person's record is in the booking system (use list_person to verify).
 Add a person with email `johndoe@gmail.com` to the system using `add_person` if the entry does not already exist.
 Person with email `nonexistent@gmail.com` is not in the list, or delete the entry if it exists using the command `delete_person e/nonexistent@gmail.com`.

     1. Test case: `edit_person eo/johndoe@gmail.com p/90398472`<br>
        Expected: Person with email `johndoe@gmail.com` has his/her phone number edited to 90398472.